 When assessing for different types of dementia, the animal naming test serves as a straightforward yet effective tool.
 Administering this test involves a simple objective: prompting the individual to name as many different animals as they can within a designated time frame, typically one minute.
 It is essential to record the responses while disregarding duplicates without notifying the test taker.

 The animal naming test stands out as one of the quickest and simplest methods for identifying various forms of dementia.
 The question that often arises is regarding its accuracy.

 The primary aim of this test is to achieve a minimum score of 14, which entails naming at least 14 distinct animals within a one-minute window.
 Typically, individuals with normal cognitive function can readily name 14 or more animals within this time frame.
 However, those experiencing memory issues or displaying symptoms of dementia are likely to struggle in achieving this benchmark.

 Scoring below 14 on the animal naming test can serve as a potential indicator of impaired memory function.
 Such individuals may be at risk of a dementia diagnosis, as numerous studies have indicated.
 Remarkably, 85% of those who were unable to name at least 14 animals in the test ultimately received a definitive dementia diagnosis.

-Surprisingly, this test is considered highly effective in identifying general dementia.
-It is even more accurate than some of the more involved and popular tests such as … the mini mental exam, we will discuss this exam later.
-First I will explain what the clock drawing test tells us.
+It's important to note that this test is highly effective in identifying general dementia.
+Surprisingly, it even outperforms some of the more complex and widely known assessments, such as the Mini-Mental State Examination, which we will discuss later.
+First, let's delve into what the clock drawing test reveals.

 Here are other tests for dementia: